Operation Claw-Sword: Operation

 On 20 November around midnight local time Turkish aircraft launched a series of airstrikes across northern Syria and Iraq, killing 36 SDF fighters and Syrian soldiers and Hawar News Agency reporter, Essam Abdullah in Syria.

 On 21 November two Turkish civilians were killed in Karkamış, by a rocket attack believed to be conducted by the SDF.
 Also according to SOHR one Turkish soldier was killed and 7 were injured in Bab Al-Salama crossing on the borders with Turkey, after shelling from Kurdish and regime areas in northern Aleppo.

 On 22–23 November Turkish Air Force targeted the oil and gas energy infrastructure in al-Hasakah Governorate.
 Turkish Air Force targeted the town of Makman in north west Deir ez-Zor Governorate.

 On 23 November clashes broke out between forces of the Manbij Military Council and forces of the Turkish-backed Syrian National Army on the Jamousiya and Sayada fronts in the Manbij countryside.
 Eight SDF fighters were killed after Turkish aircraft targeted the vicinity of Al-Hawl refugee camp.

 On 27 November Turkish Air Force resumed bombing SDF and Syrian Army positions in Northern Syria after a three-day halt in airstrikes.
 During these attacks five Syrian soldiers were killed after a Turkish drone struck their military post, near the Kashtar village in the Afrin countryside.

 Aftermath

-On 29–30 November Syrian government forces and Iranian backed militias deployed T-90 tanks, troop carriers and hundreds of fighters to the northern Aleppo countryside.
+On 29–30 November Syrian government forces and Iranian backed militias deployed T-90 tanks, troop carriers and hundreds of soldiers to the northern Aleppo countryside.
 Russian forces established a military post south of the village of Ablah, consisting of dozens of soldiers and field artillery.

 On 6 December, Al Jazeera reported that Turkey had set a deadline of 2 weeks for SDF forces to leave the areas of Manbij, Tell Rifat and Kobani and that a failure to do so would result in a new ground offensive.

 On 19 December, Turkish forces resumed their joint patrols with Russian forces under the second Northern Syria Buffer Zone, which had been suspended since the start of the operation.